larssonhthomas-afk/writebase-docs/docs/009-roadmap.md

 **Major:**

 - [ ] TEMPLATE: Create an Airtable Template for WriteBase. (p1)
+- [ ] APP: Responsive web-app.
+UI / PWA

+- [x] PROJECT: Overview in Editor.
 - [x] DOCUMENTATION: How to get started. (p1)
 - [x] APP: Open with url:link to app.writerbase.app/xxx - Verify
 - [x] PROJECT: Add, change, remove.
-- [ ] APP: Responsive web-app.
-UI / PWA
-- [ ] SEARCH: For documents, tags, and so on.
+- [x] SEARCH: For documents, tags, and so on via Control-Console
 - [x] [Import-Script for Notion](https://github.com/larssonhthomas-afk/WriteBase-Notion_Import) (very hacky but works)

 **Minor:**

 - [ ] METADATA: Settings don't save in the local file?
 - [ ] SHORTCUTS: Review keyboard shortcuts.
-- [ ] METADATA: Not updated after "New Document".
+- [ ] AGENTS: Test with "Outline".

+- [x] EDITOR: Add "Outline" as a Field for keeping the structure intact for both normal documents and fiction writing.
+- [x] EDITOR: After list.
+Double Enter break list.
 - [x] APP: When you load a Workspace, the document list does not load.
-- [ ] APP: Title is not visible in Workspace when I need to select.
+- [x] APP: Title is not visible in Workspace when I need to select.
-- [ ] AGENT: JSON Output?
-Structure.
-- [ ] AGENT: JSON Change, focus on the exact text.
-- [ ] Verify local settings are saved at app.writebase.app after reopen.

 - [x] LICENSE: Not the real logo.
 - [x] DOCUMENT-LIST: Filter on Workspace via PROJECTS.
 - [x] DOMAIN: Add write.writebase.app to Writing app.